Dreamt 1805 by Robert Southey

 The dream now began to confound things: these persons seemed to be really the damned; and I, who did not quite like such company, as they were becoming obstreperous, rose to make my escape.
 Some fellow half-damned, half-devil, was placed in the gateway to prevent me from going out; I forced my way by, and creating wings with the effort, fled away.
 A long flight brought me to the mountains, and I awoke, just at the fit time, when the whole dream was fairly brought to a conclusion.

 In context of Southey's entire journal, this dream is a milestone.
 Southey often suffered from nightmares.
 But here at last he siezes the initiative: doubting he's among angels, he just grows his own wings!

-This entry from Southey's journal is quoted in The Oxford Book of Dreams (ed.
+SOURCE: this entry from Southey's journal is quoted in The Oxford Book of Dreams (ed.
 Stephen Brook, 1983)

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books